128technology/docs/docs/about_supported_platforms.md

 LTE certified platforms have the following characteristics:
 * Has obtained [PTCRB](https://en.wikipedia.org/wiki/PTCRB) (or [GCF](https://en.wikipedia.org/wiki/Global_Certification_Forum) in Europe) and mobile-carrier specific certification in the specified platform
 :::note
-Certification is tied to a specific LTE card, hardware platform, and 128T software version
+Certification is tied to a specific LTE card, hardware platform, and 128T Networking Platform software version
 :::
 * If certification is not present, SIM card acquisition may be difficult from carrier in large quantities